Tahoe Fund

 Submit a Project

-• Forest Health: increase the pace and scale of forest restoration in the Tahoe Basin.
+• Forest Health – Increase the pace and scale of forest restoration in the Tahoe Basin.

-• Sustainable Recreation: improve quality of experience and equity of access, while minimizing impacts on natural resources in Tahoe.
+• Sustainable Recreation – Improve quality of experience and equity of access, while minimizing impacts on natural resources in Tahoe.

-• Stewardship: inspire more people to take care of Tahoe by funding projects that increase environmental awareness and promote behavioral change.
+• Stewardship – Inspire more people to take care of Tahoe by funding projects that increase environmental awareness and promote behavioral change.

 Early-Stage Grants

 Looking for an early stage investment?
 Project submissions for early-stage grants through our Environmental Venture Trust or Smartest Forest Fund can be submitted here as well.
-These projects should be able to demonstrate how an early investment will be leveraged to secure significantly more funding in the future from public and/or private sources.
+These projects should be able to demonstrate how an early investment will be leveraged to secure significantly more funding in the future from public or private sources.
 They should also bring innovative solutions to Tahoe’s environmental challenges.

 How to Submit a Project

-10. Amount of funding requested from the Tahoe Fund
+• Amount of funding requested from the Tahoe Fund

 Project Guidelines